logancyang/blog-learning-automata/_posts/2020-05-25-fastai-lesson9.md

 # Example:
 smpred = torch.Tensor([[.01, .98, .01], [.001, .001, .998]])
 #                            ----                    ----
+"""
-# The negative log of the softmax predictions: very close to 0 at places
-# that were close to 1 in the softmax output
-# tensor([[4.6052, 2.0203e-02, 4.6052],
+The negative log of the softmax predictions: very close to 0 at places that were close to 1 in the softmax output tensor([[4.6052, 2.0203e-02, 4.6052],
-#         [6.9078, 6.9078, 2.0020e-03]])
+        [6.9078, 6.9078, 2.0020e-03]])
+"""
 targets = torch.LongTensor([1, 2])
+"""
-# nll picks out the elements from each of row in smpred with the
-# indices in targets
+nll picks out the elements from each of row in smpred with the indices in targets
+"""
 nll(smpred, targets)
+"""
-# This exxample has very good softmax prediction so the overall
-# cross entropy loss is close to 0
+This example has very good softmax prediction so the overall cross entropy loss is close to 0 tensor(0.0111)
-# tensor(0.0111)
+"""
 ```

 ### Numerical Stability Considerations